“Dearly beloved,

 Another is a nod to a Francois Truffaut film “Shoot The Piano Player”.

-The story goes that Groucho constantly teased Elton during the evening eventually holding two of his fingers out and his thumb in the air as if imitating a gun and pointing at Elton as if to shoot him, at which Elton turned to face him with his hands up in a gesture of surrender and shouted “Don’t Shoot Me I’m Only The Piano Player”! (probably himself nodding to the first two theories above).There’s also a nod to Groucho on the front cover in the form of the movie poster.He’s not the only one to get a nod either.A few tracks give a tip of the hat to other artists such as Van Morrison, Bobby Vee, The Rolling Stones, and Elton’s friend Marc Bolan.
+The story goes that Groucho constantly teased Elton during the evening, eventually holding two of his fingers out with his thumb in the air, as if imitating a gun and pointing it at Elton as if to shoot him, a motion which Elton responded by turning to face him with his hands up in a gesture of surrender and shouting “Don’t Shoot Me I’m Only The Piano Player”! (probably himself nodding to the first two theories above).There’s also a nod to Groucho on the front cover in the form of the movie poster.
+He’s not the only one to get a nod either.A few tracks give a tip of the hat to other artists such as Van Morrison, Bobby Vee, The Rolling Stones, and Elton’s close friend Marc Bolan.

 The album had been the highest new entry a couple of weeks before,..

-After that, the album will fall away, very gradually at first, then gain momentum before falling out of the chart altogether after the 7th of July.
+This week would be its third at No.1, and Elton could look forward to three more at that position for the next few weeks, after which, the album will relent and begin to fall away, very gradually at first, then gain momentum, before falling out of the chart altogether after the 7th of July.

 I’ve created my own separate playlists for Sides 1 and 2 of this album with (I hope) the correct versions and the original track sequencing order for the U.K. release.